 However, the NSW Pacific Highway is notorious for road accidents.
 The highway is currently being upgraded, yet a number of stretches around the Byron Bay area remain unfinished.
 Always use caution on the Pacific Highway, obey local speed limits, and be conservative when using overtaking lanes.

-So if you fancy a trip off the beaten tourist path, New Zealand has plenty of quaint and quiet getaways on offer.
+So if you fancy a trip off the beaten tourist path, Australia has plenty of quaint and quiet getaways on offer.
 TravelCare starts from just $15, so what are you waiting for?

 Do you have a favourite hidden gem in Australia?
 We’d love to hear about it!
 Send us an email at firstname.lastname@example.org and tell us about your favourite spot in Australia.